most-effective-tactic-available/AI/README.md

 ## * 'Prompt Injection'
 Prompt injection involves manipulating the prompt to bypass or subvert the AI's predefined limitations or guardrails.
 This technique can range from avoiding specific "key words" to posing alternative questions that lead to the desired answer.
 However, it's worth noting that prompt injection is often detected and mitigated promptly by AI systems.

-Below is an (completely unaffiliated) website dedicated at tracking 'prompt injections' (Browse with cauion!):
+Below is an (completely unaffiliated) website dedicated at tracking 'prompt injections' (Browse with caution!):
 * https://www.jailbreakchat.com/

 ## * 'AI Peer Review' of information